dcummuta/sort-PhotorecRecoveredFiles/readme.md

 Photorec does a great job when recovering deleted files.
 But the result is a huge, unsorted, unnamed amount of files.
 Especially for external hard drives serving as backup of all the personal data, sorting them is an endless job.

+Created this branch for a Minimalist version that is not concerned with JPG sorting, file counting, or delta event times.

+The primary purpose of the branch is for cleanup that is ran pre and post sorting.
+This is to conserve drive space, manage the thousands of junk files that can still be created by photorec, and clean up photorec folders when it is done.

+This minimalist version will keep duplicate copies like the original recovery.py and maintain all recup folders but, if -r is used it will clean all of this as well as many junk files that have no extention and are therefore useless.

 ## Installation